NSW Rural Fire Service Association: RFSA Welfare Fund

 Another RFSA initiative is the creation and funding of the RFSA Welfare Fund, which provides assistance for members in times of need.

 Scholarships

-The RFSA provides annual scholarships to enhance the knowledge, skills and personal development of our members so they can best serve the community and achieve their individual goals.
+The RFSA provides annual scholarships to enhance the knowledge, skills and personal development of our members so they can best serve the community and achieve their individual goals.<ref.

 The annual scholarships are available to both NSW RFS volunteers and staff.

 Grant Scheme

 A key objective of the RFSA is to distribute a high percentage of proceeds generated from their funding programs as grants to NSW RFS volunteer brigades and support groups to improve the level of equipment, training and welfare of their members; and provide an overall community benefit.

 All NSW RFS Brigades and Districts can apply for a Grant individually or collectively and since the inception of the grants scheme the RFSA has distributed millions of dollars in grants.

 NSW RFS Young Members Group

-The RFSA is the primary sponsor of the NSW RFS Young Members Group (YMG) which is a group of ten elected young volunteer members between the ages of 18 – 25 years.
+The RFSA is the primary sponsor of the NSW RFS Young Members Group (YMG) which is a group of ten elected young volunteer members between the ages of 18–25 years.

 The primary purpose of the Young Members Group is to advise the Membership Services Consultative Committee as well as other areas of the NSW RFS as appropriate.

 Primary roles of the YMG include providing advice on NSW RFS Service Standards open for comment that affect young members through existing Policy and Service Standard feedback processes, promoting and providing advice on issues affecting young members; assisting in developing strategies that might enhance the experience of young people in the NSW RFS; providing advice on recruitment and retention strategies relating to young people; raising the profile of young members within the NSW RFS and assisting in developing communication strategies for young members.